grantcolley/blazor-solution-setup/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/b63s8eprb3c05yfe?svg=true)](https://ci.appveyor.com/project/grantcolley/blazor-solution-setup)

 ##### Technologies
-###### .NET 5.0, Blazor WebAssembly, Blazor Server, IdentityServer4, ASP.NET Core Web API
+###### .NET 6.0, Blazor WebAssembly, Blazor Server, MAUI Blazor Hybrid, IdentityServer4, ASP.NET Core Web API
 \
-Setup a solution for a *Blazor* app supporting both hosting models, *Blazor WebAssembly* and *Blazor Server*, a *WebApi* for accessing data and an *Identity Provider* for authentication:
+Setup a solution for a *Blazor* app supporting the hosting models for *Blazor WebAssembly*, *Blazor Server* and *MAUI Blazor Hybrid*, a *WebApi* for accessing data and an *Identity Provider* for authentication:
  * **Blazor WebAssembly** - running client-side on the browser.
  * **Blazor Server** - where updates and event handling are run on the server and managed over a SignalR connection.
  * **IdentityServer4** - an OpenID Connect and OAuth 2.0 framework for authentication.